Get a Valuation

 Arrange a Move-in Date

-You will need to arrange a move in date with your landlord / letting agent.
+You will need to arrange a move-in date with your landlord / letting agent.
 This will usually be the date the tenancy agreement begins.
-Once you have a date, it will be best for you to arrange how you will be transporting your furniture and belongings to your new home.
+Once you have a date, it’s a good idea to arrange how you will transport your furniture and belongings to your new home.

-In most cases an inventory will be conducted by the landlord / letting agent confirming either in writing or video logs of the condition of the property.
-This is to protect the landlord and tenant in any damage claims that may occur at the end of the tenancy.
+In most cases, the landlord / letting agent will conduct an inventory, confirming the property’s condition in writing or via video logs.
+This protects the landlord and tenant from any damage claims that may occur at the end of the tenancy.

-Once you have been handed the keys, it is time to start the process of moving in.
-As the tenancy has started, you will now be reliable for all the bills so you should check all the current utility providers of the property.
+Once you have the keys, it is time to start moving in.
+As the tenancy has started, you will now be responsible for all the bills, so you should check all the property’s current utility providers.

 What are My Responsibilities as a Tenant?